-The long thoracic nerve is a pure motor nerve that arises from anterior or ventral roots of C5, C6 and C7 and supplies serratus anterior muscle.
-Serratus anterior muscle is responsible for stabilization and protraction movement of scapula.
+The long thoracic nerve is a pure motor nerve that arises from anterior or ventral roots of C5, C6, and C7 and supplies serratus anterior muscle.
+Serratus anterior muscle is responsible for stabilization and protraction movement of the scapula.

 It is also called posterior thoracic nerve and the external respiratory nerve of Bell, after Sir Charles Bell who provided its first description.

 Long thoracic nerve arises from the anterior rami of three spinal nerve roots: the fifth, sixth, and seventh cervical nerves (C5-C7).

 Sometimes, the root from C7 may be absent.
 Sometimes, there may be a contribution from the C4 root.